Apirone/apirone-sdk-php/docs/five-steps-guide.md

 ## Step 5.
 Displaying an Invoice

-The library provides methods that will allow you to add an invoice to your html.
+The library provides methods that will allow you to add an invoice to your HTML.
 A special [Render](/render) class that will allow you to do this.

 ### Dynamic data update